About category management

 • helps to facilitate whole-of-government consideration of how procurement can support policy objectives such as local content and value for money.

-• better supporting the government's broader economic, environmental and social objectives
+• better support the government's broader economic, ethical, social and environmental objectives

-• developing supply markets and driving innovation into the delivery of government services
+• develop supply markets and drive innovation into the delivery of government services

-• identifying what represents value and how this can be assessed during procurement processes.
+• identify what represents value and how this can be assessed during procurement processes.

 Category management encompasses: